-- I. The Minister's Calling and His Family
+- a.
+The Minister's Calling and His Family

-- A. The minister's call
+- i.
+The minister's call

-- B. Assurance of the call
+- ii.
+Assurance of the call

-- C. What is my ministry?
+- iii.
+What is my ministry?

-- D. Establishing our priorities
+- iv.
+Establishing our priorities

-- E. Finding our place
+- v.
+Finding our place

-- II.
+- b.
 The Minister and His Spouse

-- A. The minister's wife and her needs
+- i.
+The minister's wife and her needs

-- B. The husband and his needs
+- ii.
+The husband and his needs

-- III.
+- c.
 The Children and the Home

-- IV.
+- d.
 Problems and Dangers

-I. The Minister's Calling and His Family
+The Minister's Calling and His Family